leesadie/leesadie/README.md

 ## Sadie Lee

-Student at the University of British Columbia studying cognitive science and data science.
-Interested in building, using, and evaluating AI/ML systems, particularly for human health.
+Cognitive science and data science student at the University of British Columbia, graduating May 2026.
+Interested in building and evaluating AI/ML models, and examining how these systems are used in practice.